horker/psnotebook/README.md

 Set-OxyPlotViewDispatcher (Get-NotebookWindowDispatcher)
 ```

 The above commands should be written in `Notebook_profile.ps1`.
-As another way, you can write them in the usual `profile.ps1` as follows:
+You can also put them in `profile.ps1` as follows:

 ```PowerShell
 if ($host.Name -match "PowerShell Notebook") {